static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

             descriptor to be inherited by static-web-server.
 Cannot be used in conjunction with the port and host arguments.
-The included systemd unit file utilises this feature to increase security by allowing the static- web-server to be sandboxed more completely [env: SERVER_LISTEN_FD=] -a, --host <host>
+The included systemd unit file utilises this feature to increase security by allowing the static- web-server to be sandboxed more completely [env: SERVER_LISTEN_FD=] -q, --grace-period <grace-period>
+            Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before to shut it down gracefully.
+The maximum value is 255 seconds [env: SERVER_GRACE_PERIOD=]  [default: 0] -a, --host <host>
             Host address (E.g 127.0.0.1 or ::1) [env: SERVER_HOST=]  [default: ::]